VGLoic/sc-release-process-exploration/README.md

 - on `push` on `tags`: the `<tag>` release is created,
 - on `pull request`: nothing is updated but we generate a diff with the current state of the `latest` release.

-> [!NOTE!]
-We are using [Changesets](https://github.com/changesets/changesets) in order to manage release of the NPM package.
+> [!NOTE] We are using [Changesets](https://github.com/changesets/changesets) in order to manage release of the NPM package.
 > Because of this, we don't rely on the `push on tags` workflow as this part is automated by Changesets.
 > Instead, the `main` workflow executes a particular `release` script that contains the logic to take into account the new release and the build for the NPM package.